5 Effective Ways to Open Any Speech

 - You should also attribute the powerful words to the original speaker

-- Pausing before and after reciting the quotation can help the audience absorb and digest the meaning
+- Pausing before and after reciting the quotation can help the audience digest the meaning

 You can search for interesting and useful quotes by topic at Brainy Quotes.

 Using props for effective speaking can make all the difference when keeping an audience engaged.
 A presentation that I will always remember is Bill Gate’s TED talk about Mosquitos, Malaria, and Education.
 Why?
 His prop.
 The powerful reaction of the audience, as Bill Gates unleashes live mosquitos on stage, demonstrates the power of props, especially unexpected props.

 It should be noted that any prop should, in some way, contribute to the objective of your speech.
 It is better to keep the prop hidden until you actually need it, adding to the impact at the big reveal.
 In this regard Gate’s prop was perfect: related to his message, unexpected, and entirely memorable.